tpdorsey/tpd-blog/content/blade_runner_colors.md

 There's still a lot of controversy about whether Deckard is a replicant in the movie _Blade Runner_.
 You can interpret the film as you like &mdash; and I have my own strong feelings about it &mdash; but I think costume design conveys a lot about what the original production team thought about the characters.

-For this post, I won't be getting into the history of "Deckard is a replicant" except to say that's never been my interpretation of any version of the film, and Deckard is _not_ a an android in the Philip K. Dick novel from which _Blade Runner_ was adapted.
+For this post, I won't be getting into the history of "Deckard is a replicant" except to say that's never been my interpretation of any version of the film, and Deckard is _not_ an android in the Philip K. Dick novel from which _Blade Runner_ was adapted.

 What I'd like to lay out here is some evidence from the _Blade Runner_ production design that appears to clearly delineate who is human and who is replicant.
 Or, more specifically, to delineate the "human-ness" of a character within a given scene.